chrispychips12/Pay-Roll-Tracker/README.md

 ==================================================================

-I utilised some foudnational javacript concepts including
+I utilised some foundational javascript concepts including
 - for and while loops, to determine outcomes
 - if statements
 - mathematical formulas such as +=,